microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-person.md

 | additionalOfficeLocation | String  |

 ## Person types
-The people API supports several people types and subtypes that users can ask for, see the table below.
+The people API supports several people types and subtypes that users can ask for.
+For details, see the following table.

 |                                             | RecipientTypeDetails  | Mailbox            | Directory          | PeopleType | PeopleSubtype            | Notes
 |---------------------------------------------|-----------------------|--------------------|--------------------|------------|--------------------------|----------------
 | Organization User                           | UserMailbox, MailUser | Y                  | Y                  | Person     | OrganizationUser         | A user that belongs to the organization